proxima-one/research/README.md

 Along with the papers we have authored.
 There are several papers and ideas that we draw inspiration from.

 ### Optimistic and Zk-Rollups
 Optimistic and zk-rollups  utilize a chain of state transitions.
 They can be used to construct fraud proofs, that can be verified by stateless clients.

-- Fraud Proofs
-- State transitions

-They are used by
+Our system

 **Important links and papers**
 - **Rollups**

 https://dyor-crypto.fandom.com/wiki/Rollups

 ### Decentralized payments and authentication
-Signature-based authentication, transaction-based authentication.
+Decentralized payments are used as the incentive and authorization mechanism for the Proxima Protocol.
+Our initial focus is on integrating a hybrid solution for payments and authentication.
+It would include authentication based on a staked addresses signatures along with the potential authentication relying on the distribution of micro-transactions, or packetized rewards.

 #### **Important links and papers**